ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 6. In the **Add Network to** panel, select **OrgVDC Network** and select the network name.
 7. Click **Add**.

-For more information, see [Working with networks in a vApp](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-FCBC791B-3183-4CD9-A194-856E98CC32D3.html).
+For more information, see [Working with networks in a vApp in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-vapps-tenant/working-with-networks-in-a-vapp-tenant.html).

 ### Allocating public IP addresses for NAT rules and for VPNs
 {: #vcd-ops-guide-allocating-ips}